MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-discoverability.md

 ## Adding reports to the Report/Role explorer

-When pages and reports are added to role centers, they also become available in the Report/Role explorer overviews.
+When pages and reports are added to role centers, they also become available in the Report/Role explorer overviews (if the Report/Role explorer feature is enabled for the roles).

+To check if the Report/Role explorer feature is enabled for a role, check the **Show in Role Explorer** option on the **Profile (Role)** card.
+For more information about Report/Role explorer visibility for a role, see [Manage user profiles](/dynamics365/business-central/admin-users-profiles-roles#to-activate-a-profile).

-For more information about the Report/Role explorer, see [Finding Reports with the Role Explorer](/dynamics365/business-central/ui-role-explorer).
+For more information about the Report/Role explorer feature, see [Finding Reports with the Role Explorer](/dynamics365/business-central/ui-role-explorer).

 ## Adding reports to pages